Consumer medicine information

 If you have trouble remembering when to use your medicine, ask your pharmacist for some hints.

-If you are about to be started on any new medicine, remind your doctor and pharmacist that you are using BUDENOFALK foam.
+If you are about to start on any new medicine, remind your doctor and pharmacist that you are also using BUDENOFALK foam.

 Do not use BUDENOFALK foam to treat any other complaints unless your doctor tells you to.